Peru’s national contender for the 2021 Academy Awards, ‘Song Without a Name’, is a sensitive retelling of a mother’s desperate search for her child.

 In this vein, although there’s no one clear message in the film, León attests that she wanted to find a link between the many forms of violence we perpetrate on one another.

-Canción sin nombre shows how a culture of racism among elites allowed for the conflict to reach such heights, epitomised in the horrific act committed against an indigenous woman and the lack of reparations for this crime.
+Canción sin nombre shows how a culture of racism among Peru’s elites allowed for the conflict to reach such heights, and this is epitomised in a horrific act committed against an indigenous woman and the lack of reparations for the crime.
 While white Peruvians suffer blackouts, increased poverty and horrific headlines, they still find work and general security; Georgina and Leo, on the other hand, find themselves caught up in arduous violence simply through trying to survive.

-Song Without A Name will move audiences globally, as it is framed from the survivor’s point of view, relaying how these tragic crimes affect the victims, and highlighting their irreversible effects, regardless of complicity and whether legal justice is “done”.
-“I just hope that we get to show it to Peruvians soon”, said director Melina León…
+Song Without A Name will move audiences globally, as it is framed from the survivor’s point of view, relaying how these tragic crimes affect the victims, and highlighting their irreversible effects, regardless of complicity and whether legal justice is served.
+‘I just hope that we get to show it to Peruvians soon’, said director Melina León…